smitpate07/prism-ai/README.md

 ---

-## 🤝 How to access the Application:
+## How to access the Application:

-Click here and Add your API Key:
+Click the link and Add your API Key: https://prism-ai-2w0x.onrender.com/